Kwanusu/e_com/README.md

 1. Fork the repository.
 2. Create a new branch (git checkout -b feature/foo).
 3. Make your changes.
-4. Commit your changes (git commit -am 'Add some foo').
+4. Commit your changes (git commit -m 'Add some foo').
 5. Push to the branch (git push origin feature/foo).
 6. Open a pull request.